 What is hypothyroidism?

 Hypothyroidism occurs when the thyroid is underactive (not working optimally).
 It affects as many as five in 100 people.
-Symptoms of hypothyroidism include fatigue, cold intolerance, constipation, dry skin, hair loss, muscle weakness, weight gain, and fertility problems.
+Symptoms of hypothyroidism include fatigue, cold intolerance, constipation, dry skin, hair loss, muscle weakness, and weight gain.

 How is hypothyroidism diagnosed?

 Most major medical associations recommended diagnosing hypothyroidism through a blood test using a simple two-step approach.

 - First, doctors order a blood test to check the level of thyroid stimulating hormone (TSH), which the pituitary gland in the brain releases to stimulate thyroid hormone production.